LouisTuft/RSA-Calculator-and-Theory/README.md

 phi(n) represents Euler's totient function of a given variable n.
 This tells you the exact amount of positive integers less than n that are coprime to n.
 In our case, since n is a product of primes, we know that phi(n) = (p-1)(q-1) which is easy to calculate if we know p and q, but difficult if we do not.

 What are e and d?
+These values are vital parts of the encryption and decryption keys respectively.
+They are completely dependant on each other and once one has been chosen the other one can be calculated and is unique.
+This is how they work in the RSA cryptosystem:
+((EncodeMessage)^e)^d (modulo n) = (EncodedMessage)^ed = EncodedMessage (i.e. encrypting and decrypting returns the encoded message.)
+We will calculate them below.

 # Choosing p and q
 As stated above, the factorisation of large integers is difficult.
 With this knowledge we let n = pq, where p and q are both prime.
 Since n only has two factors it is incredibly difficult to factor provided p and q are not 'predictable.
 This is ultimately due to the fact that the more factors an integer has, the more likely you are to find one.
 Below I will list properties that make p and q easier to find prefixed by the way that they can be found: